-Replacement towels can be requested after 4 days; and a mid-stay clean is offered after 7 nights.
+Replacement towels can be requested after 4 days; and a mid-stay clean is offered when guests stay 7 (and more) nights.
 We do not provide a daily clean and guests are expected to maintain the cottage throughout their stay.

 How are the cottages heated and cooled?

 Between mid-May & mid-September, the temperature in Margaret River drops significantly and locals dress warmly and for comfort rather than style.
 During this period (in living rooms), guests can choose between reverse-cycle air-conditioning and very efficient pot-belly wood fires - which would normally be lit around 5pm, kept topped up with wood through the evening, then closed before slipping off to bed.

 Between mid-September and mid-April, the cottages are (mostly) comfortable through the day and can be cooled down by opening doors & windows.
 Only the security-conscious will find it necessary to use the air-conditioning unit in the living rooms.
 There are ceiling fans, also, in the living and bed rooms (other than the double bunk bedrooms in Cottages 1 & 2).

 For all but December, January & February, warm clothing is recommended for the evenings.